"All of them claim to be the best": Multi-perspective study of VPN users and VPN providers: Methods

 \paragraph{\textbf{Cognitive Pre-testing.}} In order to reduce the potential for biases that arise from the ordering and/or phrasing of questions, we conduct systematic pretesting in \textit{three phases}, iteratively improving the survey between each phase.

 First, we recruit test participants (from the target demographic, VPN users) at an Internet freedom, security and privacy focused event organized by the Open Tech Fund~\cite{otf} to pretest the initial survey instrument and obtain unbiased opinions about the survey.
 The pretesting involves vocally stepping through the survey while a facilitator from our team takes notes.
 We use these notes to detect biases, signs of confusion regarding the intent of the question, as well as ``leading'' questions.
 In this round, 17 pretesters worked through the survey, and we learned that comparison-scale adjectives (None at all, Little, Somewhat) were unclear for participants.
 We amend the scales to avoid ambiguity and provided clearer distinctions \eg we use Likert-type Scale when asking about concern or importance.
 The scale is provided on the Qualtrics software and is a psychometric scale developed for scaling responses in survey research~\cite{likert1932technique}.
-We learned that participants had varying expectations of the meaning of a ``commercial VPN'' and that participants were not sure if the questions pertained to personal or professional use of VPNs.
+We learned that participants had varying understandings of what ``commercial VPNs'' mean, and that participants were not sure if the questions pertained to personal or professional VPN use.
 To remove ambiguity, we define ``commercial VPNs'' on the survey landing page and present examples within the survey.

-After refining our survey using the initial pretesting, we requested user-study experts to go through our survey instrument and provide feedback.
+After refining our survey using the initial pretesting, we requested external user-study experts to go through our survey and provide feedback.
 They helped us refine our matrix style questions and simplify the organization of our survey.

 After incorporating expert feedback, we run the last round with eight new pretesters.
 This round helped us refine some of the examples used in the survey, improve consistency of language, and disambiguate a handful of questions.